JuliaData/DataStreams.jl/docs/src/index.md

 A `Data.Sink` can optionally define the following if needed:

   * `Data.cleanup!(sink::MyPkg.Sink)`: certain `Data.Sink`, like databases, may need to protect against inconvenient or dangerous "states" if there happens to be an error while streaming. `Data.cleanup!` provides the sink a way to rollback a transaction or other kind of cleanup if an error occurs during streaming
-  * `Data.close!(sink::MyPkg.Sink)`: during the `Data.stream!` workflow, a `Data.Sink` should remain "open" to receiving data until `Data.close!` is call explicitly. `Data.close!` is defined to allow a sink to fully commit all streaming results and close/destroy any necessary resources.
+  * `Data.close!(sink::MyPkg.Sink)`: during the `Data.stream!` workflow, a `Data.Sink` should remain "open" to receiving data until a call to `Data.close!`. `Data.close!` is defined to allow a sink to fully commit all streaming results and close/destroy any necessary resources.
+Note that most convenience functions provided by packages will implicitly call `Data.close!` after streaming has finished from a single `Data.Source` to a single `Data.Sink` (e.g. `CSV.read`, `SQLite.query`, `Feather.read`, `ODBC.query`, etc.).

 ## `Data.Schema`